What is it?

-The Erie County Department of Planning & Community Development, Keep Erie County Beautiful, the Pennsylvania Coastal Resources Management Program, and Department of Conservation and Natural Resources (DCNR) have teamed up with The Ocean Conservancy, local organizations and businesses to clean up Presque Isle State Park, the Lake Erie shoreline, and local streams.
+The Erie County Department of Planning & Community Development, Keep Erie County Beautiful, the Pennsylvania Coastal Resources Management Program (CRMP), the Pennsylvania Department of Environmental Protection (DEP), and the Pennsylvania Department of Conservation and Natural Resources (DCNR) have teamed up with The Ocean Conservancy, local organizations and businesses to clean up Presque Isle State Park, the Lake Erie shoreline, and local streams.
 This effort is more than a coastline cleanup.
 Volunteers will be collecting tons of trash, but more importantly, we will record what is found…how many cigarette butts, plastic bottles, straws and plastic shopping bags, etc. Cleanup partners will use the information to find out what work we need to do together to eliminate trash on our shoreline and streams.
 We’ll collect garbage from 9 a.m. until noon.

 Also, be sure to like and share our Erie ICC Facebook Page.

 You can also download the Clean Swell app to join a global movement to keep beaches, waterways and the ocean trash free.
 Head out to your favorite beach and use the app to easily record each item of trash you collect.
 Then share your effort with family and friends.

 Results from previous years

 An astounding 1,080,358 volunteers in 122 countries picked up more than 23.3 million pounds of trash in during the 2019 International Coastal Cleanup.